openkilt/openrepo/readme.md

 ## CI Integration

 A common requirement is to automatically upload package files produced via Continuous Integration.
-Please see the [CLI LINK] OpenRepo Command-Line-Interface documentation for more details.
+Please see the [OpenRepo Command-Line-Interface documentation](cli/) for more details.

 The CLI program (or REST API) can be used to push new packages to a repo, and can also be used to promote or copy packages to other repos.